 Rugby 2v1 Explainer – Motion Design Meets Coaching

 Combining my passions of rugby and motion graphic design, I created this self-initiated animation to help young players understand how to execute a successful 2v1 scenario on the pitch.
-As a coach for my son’s under-9 rugby team, I wanted to build a visual learning tool that goes beyond whiteboard explanations.
+As a coach for my son’s mini rugby team, I wanted to build a visual learning tool that goes beyond whiteboard explanations.
 The goal was to demonstrate, with clarity and energy, how manipulating defenders can create space for teammates, something even beginners can grasp quickly when presented in the right way.

 UV Unwrapping in Cinema 4D